Futsal World Cup elite round groups, fixtures and results | Futsal World Cup

 - France beat Croatia 6-5 on aggregate in a play-off to reach their first major tournament.
 Futsal EURO 2018, having previously defeated Slovakia 4-1 in the main round.

-- Slovakia beat Croatia 5-3 on Futsal EURO 2022 to reach the quarter-finals.
+- Slovakia beat Croatia 5-3 in Futsal EURO 2022 to reach the quarter-finals.
 Croatia beat Slovakia 3-2 in the 2021 World Cup qualifying elite round.

 - Slovakia and Germany drew twice in the main round late last year.